-The Wisconsin Assembly votes either by voice vote-all in favor say "aye"; those opposed, "no" -or by a roll call vote registered by an electronic voting machine.
+The Wisconsin State Assembly votes either by voice vote-all in favor say "aye"; those opposed, "no"-or by a roll call vote registered by an electronic voting machine.
 On a roll call vote, each representative presses a button on his or her desk that registers red for "no" and green for "aye" on a lighted board on the Chamber wall.
 The board automatically tabulates the vote for and against.
+In the hen AB 27 was messaged to the Senate, as stated earlier, the bill went through a process similar to what happened in the Assembly.
+Because the Senate amended this bill, the Assembly needed to agree with the amendment in order for the bill to become law.
+In this instance, the Assembly was in agreement with the amendment.
+But occasionally, the Assembly and Senate versions of a bill differ significantly.
+The bill may then be sent to a conference committee where the differences could be worked out.
+A conference committee usually consists of three members from each house appointed because of their special interest in that particular bill.
+Bills returned from a conference committee must be voted up or down; they may not be amended.

-In the Senate, roll call votes are taken by the Chief Clerk who calls the name of each Senator in turn.
-Non-controversial bills are usually voted by voice vote in the Senate.
+Senate, roll call votes are taken by the Chief Clerk who calls the name of each Senator in turn.